Approximating fixed size quantum correlations in polynomial time: Approximating quantum non-local games via symmetric subspace methods

 Furthermore, let

 Then,

-with $\Psi_{(\cdot)}$ acting as the isomorphism from \autoref{prop:isomorphism_main_part} on the corresponding spaces, is a bijection preserving positive semi-definiteness. \begin{lemma}[Efficient Bose-symmetric hierarchy with partial trace constraints] Let $ \rho_{A\lrbracket{B\Bar{B}}_1^n}\in\End{\CSn}{\D_1}$ and let $C_i\lrbracket{\D_1}$ denote the $i$-the canonical basis element of this space such that
+with $\Psi_{(\cdot)}$ acting as the isomorphism from \autoref{cor:explicit_star_isomorphism} on the corresponding spaces, is a bijection preserving positive semi-definiteness.
+In particular, $\Psi_{(\cdot)}$ is a unital, trace-preserving $*$-isomorphism on each of these spaces. \begin{lemma}[Efficient Bose-symmetric hierarchy with partial trace constraints] Let $ \rho_{A\lrbracket{B\Bar{B}}_1^n}\in\End{\CSn}{\D_1}$ and let $C_i\lrbracket{\D_1}$ denote the $i$-th canonical basis element of this space such that

 The following problem